 A full blood count (FBC) should be obtained as a screening test and a urine sample should also be sent for microscopy.

-An ultrasound scan (US) of the renal tract should be performed if any renal impairment is present.
-Prostate specific antigen (PSA) measurement, whilst often taken, may be spuriously raised and does not affect acute management.
+An ultrasound scan (US) of the renal tract should be considered if any renal impairment is present.
+Prostate specific antigen (PSA) measurement can be falsely elevated after DRE or urethral catheterisation and should be taken prior to either of these interventions.
+It may not affect acute management, but can be useful if immediate referral for a urological assessment is required.

 PSA in this setting gives a high false positive rate and should be deferred by 2 weeks(20).